pachiko/6.837_Assignment_0/README.md

 2) In WSL, run `export DISPLAY=:0` (you would have to run this for each shell session)
 3) Test if OpenGL works `glxgears`
 4) Install vecmath library https://github.com/ydm/mit-vecmath. `make` then `make install`.
+- (NOTE: the source code in that repo is outdated. `make` the provided code in the assignment)
-5) `make` the assignment.
+6) `make` the assignment.
 Pipe an .obj if you need to:
 ```
 ./a0
 ./a0 < garg.obj